Deivanai-01/DataEntryForm/README.md

 # Data Entry Project

-This is the data entry form for employee details
+This is the data entry form for employee details and store it in the excel